 On this 4-week program students will enroll in a total of 6 credits of art history and/or drawing courses taught on location in Florence, the most important of Renaissance cities.
 Through invaluable first-hand encounters with art at historic churches, museums and galleries, Renaissance villas and palaces, students will develop a deep understanding of art’s context, materiality and cultural function, both past and present.
 Students will also gain a better appreciation for the historical relevance of Florence as an artistic center and the interconnectedness of Italian visual culture and daily life in the modern city of today.

-Students will enroll in ARH 395 and another course of their choosing.
+Students should enroll in two courses.
 All courses are 3 credits and limited to undergraduates.

 ART 222: The Artist's Sketchbook in Italy